How to Install Moodle on Rocky Linux: The Ultimate Guide for Scalable eLearning

 3. Enter database credentials

-4. Create admin account
+4. Create an admin account

 Gotcha Alert: